jacobconley/gulp-mustache-layout/README.md

  - The special `yield` partial, which renders the child template.
    Unlike normal partials, this inherits variables from the parent template **within a scope**, which defaults to the file name of the parent template (without an extension)
+ - Partials which explicitly start with a `./` are loaded relative to the file of the template containing them.
+   Partials which do not, but are still a relative path, are loaded relative to the current working directory.
- - The special `global` variable, which is bound in every template
+ - The special `global` variable is bound in every template